Helping Some for the Prosperity of All

 The president’s 1964 address to Congress set the stage for the passage of the Economic Opportunity Act, of 1964.
 In the same year, a Committee at Large meeting was held in Billings Montana at the City Recreation Offices to establish a local anti-poverty agency.
 The purpose of this agency would be to engage the entire community, especially low-income residents, in addressing the causes and conditions of poverty.

 In 1965 Community Action Programs (CAPs) were created across the nation.
 Each CAP was charged with the task of providing local level, community-based, advocacy for the poor and were provided the means to shape anti-poverty initiatives.
-At its inception, funds from the Federal Office of Economic Opportunity were provided under the direction of Sargent Shriver, to support trips for children in poverty, remedial reading programs, job counseling, and dependent daycare services.
+These CAP’s are now referred to as Community Action Agencies (CAA).

 timeline_pre_loader